hashicorp/terraform-provider-azurerm/website/docs/r/purview_account.html.markdown

 * `principal_id` - The ID of the Principal (Client) in Azure Active Directory.

 * `tenant_id` - The ID of the Azure Active Directory Tenant.

-* `type` - The type of Managed Identity assigned to this Purview Account.

 ---